Marko-05/Amazon-price-tracker/README.md

 # Amazon-price-tracker
 A python script that checks the price for a particular product based on your target price and sends an email to alert you about the discount

-Create a .env file with your credentials.
-It should look something like this:
+Modify the .env file and insert your credentials.

-SMTP_ADDRESS="insert your email provider's address" EMAIL_ADDRESS="yourmail@mail.com"
-EMAIL_PASSWORD="your app password"

 To get an app password, follow the guides provided here, otherwise, find the guide for your particular provider.